 Living in an urbanisation in Valencia can have many advantages.
 For example; it’s a great place for families, as many have facilities to cater for kids and you will find a community hotspot like a bar so you can socialise with your neighbours.
 However, not all urbanisation are the same.
 They differ in size, facilities, and location.

 So what is it really like to live in an urbanisation in Valencia?
-On this post I want to give you a little insight of our experience and thoughts.
+In this post, I want to give you a little insight into our experience and thoughts.
 Hopefully, helping any of you who are still considering where to live, or curious about what kind of lifestyle you might expect if you choose to live in this type of neighbourhood.

 What Is An Urbanisation?

-An urbanisation is a residential community development which is ran by independently by the residents.
+Urbanisation is a residential community development that is run by independently by the residents.
 They have their own rules and regulations.
 They can be located near towns or deep in the campo.

-The urbanisation also have more facilities for families with children, these include:
+The urbanisation also has more facilities for families with children, these include: